Updated July 24, 2019.

-Although there is no right to appeal an adverse decision of the Massachusetts Appeals Court to the Supreme Judicial Court, a litigant may seek additional review of an Appeals Court decision by filing either a Petition for Rehearing or an Application for Further Appellate Review (“FAR”).
+Although there is no right to appeal an adverse decision of the Massachusetts Appeals Court to the Supreme Judicial Court, a litigant may seek additional review of an Appeals Court decision by filing either a Motion for Reconsideration or Modification (“Motion for Reconsideration”) or an Application for Further Appellate Review (“FAR Application”).

-Time limits for Petition for Rehearing and Application for FAR.
+Time limits for Petition for Rehearing and FAR Application.

-A Petition for Rehearing must be filed with the clerk of the appellate court within 14 days after the date of the rescript, unless the time is modified by the Court.
-Pursuant to an Appeals Court Standing Order, the Petition must also be filed with the Court via email, as a .pdf file sent to email@example.com.
+A Motion for Reconsideration must be filed with the clerk of the appellate court within 14 days after the date of the decision, unless the time is modified by the Court.

-If a party needs more time to file either a Petition for Rehearing or an Application for FAR, that party may file a motion seeking additional time.
-The motion to should state the reasons why additional time is needed and should provide a date by which the Petition or Application will be filed.
-If the additional time requested will result in the Petition or Application being filed more than 28 days after the Court’s decision (i.e. after the rescript is to issue to the lower court), the party seeking the extension should also move the Appeals Court to stay issuance of the rescript (Rule 23 provides that the Appeals Court may modify the date of issuance of the rescript).
+If a party needs more time to file either a Motion for Reconsideration or a FAR Application, that party may file a motion seeking additional time.
+The motion to should state the reasons why additional time is needed and should provide a date by which the Motion or Application will be filed.
+If the additional time requested will result in the Motion or Application being filed more than 28 days after the Appeals Court’s decision (i.e. after the rescript is to issue to the lower court), the party seeking the extension should also move the Appeals Court to stay issuance of the rescript (Rule 23 provides that the Appeals Court may modify the date of issuance of the rescript).

-A Petition for Rehearing is heard by the panel or quorum which decided the appeal.
+A Motion for Reconsideration is heard by the panel or quorum which decided the appeal.
 Mass.
 R. App.
 P. 27(a).
-The Petition is filed with the clerk of the appellate court that rendered the decision (the Appeals Court or the Supreme Judicial Court, as the case may be) and should be in the form of a letter to the senior justice on the quorum or panel which decided the appeal.
+The Motion is filed with the clerk of the appellate court that rendered the decision (the Appeals Court or the Supreme Judicial Court, as the case may be).
 Mass.
 R. App.
-P. 27(a), (b).
-If filed in paper form, the original letter should be accompanied by seven copies and one copy should be served on each other counsel.
+P. 27(a).
+In the Supreme Judicial Court, the moving party must file a paper original and 7 copies.
 Mass.
 R. App.
-P. 27(b).
-In the alternative, a Petition for Rehearing of an Appeals Court case, may be electronically filed using the Appeals Court’s e-filing system.
+P. 27(d).
+A Motion for Reconsideration must be filed in the Appeals Court using the e-filing system.

-If the Petition is granted, the panel may enter a final disposition of the appeal, may restore it to the Court’s calendar for reargument, or may take any other appropriate action.
+If the Motion for Reconsideration is granted, the panel may enter a final disposition of the appeal, may restore it to the Court’s calendar for reargument, or may take any other appropriate action.
 Mass.
 R. App.
-P. 27(a).
-In addition, regardless of whether the Petition is granted, the panel may award costs, including reasonable attorney’s fees, to the prevailing party.
+P. 27(e).
+In addition, regardless of whether the Motion is granted, the panel may award costs, including reasonable attorney’s fees, to the prevailing party.
 Mass.
 R. App.
-P. 27(a).
+P. 27(e).

 Oral argument on an Application is not permitted unless requested by the Court.
 Mass.
 R. App.
 P. 27.1(a).